-Administrative expenses comprise mainly provision for various taxes including levee fund tax and urban maintenance and construction tax, depreciation, salaries to management and administrative personnel.
+Administrative expenses comprise mainly legal and professional fees, provision for various taxes including urban maintenance and construction tax, salaries to management and administrative personnel.

-Administrative expenses increased from EUR 1.9 million in 2011 by 3.9 million, 209.0%, to EUR 5.8 million in 2012.
-This increase is mainly attributed to the following factors.
-In connection with the IPO, costs of listing existing shares in the amount of EUR 1.6 million were expensed.
-Total costs of the IPO were EUR 2.2 million, and costs of EUR 0.6 million relating to the issue of new shares were deducted directly from the capital reserve arising on the new shares issued.
-In addition various taxes including levee fund tax, urban maintenance and construction tax etc. in the sum of EUR 1.4 million were incurred.
-Administrative expenses as a percentage of revenues amounted to 5.0% in 2012 compared to 2.3%, in 2011.
+Administrative expenses decreased from EUR 5.8 million in 2012 by 3.3 million, or 56.5%, to EUR 2.5 million in 2013.
+This decrease is mainly attributed to the decrease of legal and professional fees arising from IPO in 2012 (EUR 1.6 million, net).
+While the legal and professiomal fees for 2013 was kEUR 512.
+In addition, various taxes including levee fund tax, urban maintenance and construction tax etc. in the sum of EUR 1.4 million were provided previously in 2012 while EUR 0.4 million were sufficiently provided for the reporting period according to the PRC rules and regulations.
+Administrative expenses as a percentage of revenues amounted to 2.0% in 2013 compared to 5.1%, in 2012.